donders-research-data-management/rdm-ontology-di/doc/help/user-manual.rst

 User Manual
 ===========

-This user manual will help you get a jump start with the Donders Repository.
+This user manual will help you get a jump start with the ${repositoryDescription}.

 .. toctree::
    :maxdepth: 2